Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 image: nginx

-Default hashing function is sha256.
-So the resulting hashing value can be larger than the source value.
+The default hashing function is sha256.
+So the resulting hash value can be larger than the source value.

 EsoXtJryKJQ28wPgFmAwoh5SXSZuIJJnQzgBqP1AcaA - - [18/Nov/2018:01:25:27 +0000] "GET /404 HTTP/1.1" 404 153 "-" "Wget" "-"

-But you can specify the hashing function.
-For example when we set collectord.io/logs-hashing.1-function: 'fnv-1a-64' to minimize the length of the hashing result, we get smaller hashing result
+But you can specify the hash function.
+For example, when we set collectord.io/logs-hashing.1-function: 'fnv-1a-64' to minimize the length of the hash result, we get a smaller hash result

 qrr-cQTZFL4 - - [18/Nov/2018:01:27:17 +0000] "GET /404 HTTP/1.1" 404 153 "-" "Wget" "-"